Right to Learn Afghanistan

-Canadian Women for Women in Afghanistan (CW4WAfghan), founded in 1998, is a federally registered charity (Canada Revenue Agency #887718203RR0001) that works in Canada, Afghanistan and with displaced Afghan populations.
-CW4WAfghan is an official partner in consultative status with UNESCO and a member of the Afghanistan National Education Coalition, a network of NGOs working to advance education in Afghanistan.
-CW4WAfghan delivers award-winning programs that have been recognized by the American Library Association and the Library of Congress, among others.
+Right to Learn Afghanistan (formerly Canadian Women for Women in Afghanistan), founded in 1998, is a federally registered charity (Canada Revenue Agency #887718203RR0001) that works in Canada, Afghanistan and with displaced Afghan populations.
+Reach to Learn is an official partner in consultative status with UNESCO and a member of the Afghanistan National Education Coalition, a network of NGOs working to advance education in Afghanistan.
+Reach to Learn programs that have been recognized by the American Library Association and the Library of Congress, among others.

 Our mission